 This play is an actor's dream, a director's challenge and an audience's delight. ...two actresses -- Susan Bigger (Alberta) and Brooke M. Haney (Dee Dee) are perfect. - The Edge Boston

-Brooke is a New York based theatre artist who has worked regionally in Seattle, Boston, Orlando, and Kentucky.
-She has a passion for classical text and new play development.
-She graduated from the University of Central Florida with her MFA in Performance.
-She studied improv at the Upright Citizens Brigade.
-Brooke is Artistic Producer and Director of the Apprentice Company for Daughters of Troy and an Adjunct Professor of Acting at Marymount Manhattan College.
+Brooke is a New York based theatre artist who has worked regionally in Seattle, Boston, Orlando, and Kentucky as well as internationally.
+They have a passion for classical text and new play development.
+They graduated from the University of Central Florida with their MFA in Performance and studied improv at the Upright Citizens Brigade.
+Brooke is an Adjunct Professor of Acting at Marymount Manhattan College.
 AEA, SAG/AFTRA.

 Since 1999, OMB has been performing for children in hospitals across New York City and Washington DC.
 Our mission is very simple, to give joy and inspiration to as many sick children as we can.
 Our unique way of doing this is to bring professional actors into hospital wards to entertain the children with specially created plays designed for their needs and to encourage their participation.
-Brooke joined OMB as a company member in 2018.
+Brooke joined the acting company of OMB in 2018.
+Check out their new initiative during COVID-19 Online Make Believe!

 Directed by Ben Abel-Bey